Web SNMP controlled 8 Relay Board with DAEnetIP2

 This is kit of IP controler and card with 8 SPDT relays.
 It is for home automation, hobby and commercial projects.
 It allows you controlling electrical devices via LAN/WAN (Internet).
 Just connect the device into your local network and control it from another computer or android smartphone over the LAN or Internet.
 This IP relay board can be controlled from: Configuration utility - DAEnetIP2 Manager, web browser, HTTP API commands, command line, android smartphone application or Denkovi Relay Manager Software.
+Supported by DRMv3 software.
+Works with Home Assistant, Domoticz and OpenHAB home automation systems as well as with Node-RED IoT platform.
 Now with FREE Android and iOS App!
 We provide also software examples for developers.

 - Brand: Denkovi Assembly Electronics ltd.

 - 10/100 Mb Ethernet interface with Link/Activity Led (for DAEnetIP2 rev2)

 - Power supply requirements - selectable during purchase (No protection against overvoltage and inverse polarity):

 - 8 SPDT relay channels (the type depends on the stocks quantity in our store):

 - 8 analog inputs with 10 bit resolution (0-3.3VDC)